ExpressVPN, NordVPN & Surfshark Not Working with BBC iPlayer? Here's Why—And What Actually Works

 The router arrives ready to use.
 Once connected, your devices behave exactly as they would in a UK home, allowing BBC iPlayer to load and play content normally.

-This setup avoids the repeated blocks and reliability issues associated with VPN apps.
+That sidesteps the repeated blocks and drop-outs that come with VPN apps.

 Final Thoughts

-If ExpressVPN, NordVPN or Surfshark no longer work with BBC iPlayer, it is not because you are doing something wrong.
-It is because BBC iPlayer has become much better at detecting VPN traffic.
+If ExpressVPN, NordVPN or Surfshark no longer work with BBC iPlayer, it's not because you're doing something wrong.
+It's because BBC iPlayer has become much better at detecting VPN traffic.

 Short-term fixes and app switching often lead to the same result.
 A stable, long-term solution requires a setup that behaves like a real UK home connection.